UsabilityEngineering/Parkers/phase2/User-Centric Design.md

 <img src="images/User Menu.png" width="200"> <img src="images/User Account.png" width="200"> <img src="images/User Settings.png" width="200"> <img src="images/User Feedback.png" width="200">

 The user has basic settings to access and edit account information, logout, enable/disable notifications and GPS, and submit feedback.
+This will allow the user to limit distractions if they do not want alerts while driving.
+The feedback submission will allow us to build on the personas we currently have and provide the user with a better experience as we continue development.